data-driven-detroit/django-d3-indicator-viz/README.md

 ```<div id="indicator-17-column-container"></div>```

 #### JavaScript
-To populate the data visual containers, simply create a new ```visuals``` instance, passing in the context variables from the view.
+To populate the data visual containers, simply create a new ```Visuals``` instance, passing in the context variables from the view.
 ```javascript
 import Visuals from "../visuals.js";
 const visuals = new Visuals(